- Tommy Hanson went to a hospital Sunday; his former team said he'd died two days later

 The sheriff's office said separately that "the cause and manner of death is still being looked at," adding that "there is no indication or suspicion of foul play."

 That statement acknowledged that it's up to medical personnel to definitively determine a cause of death, while indicating that hospital emergency room staff led the responding law enforcement officer "to believe an overdose was a possibility."

-Hanson, who spent most of his career with the Braves, had trouble breathing Sunday when he was rushed to an Atlanta hospital, and he was in a coma Monday due to catastrophic organ failure, CNN affiliate WSB reported, citing unnamed sources.
+Hanson, who spent most of his career with the Atlanta Braves, had trouble breathing Sunday when he was rushed to an Atlanta hospital and was in a coma Monday due to catastrophic organ failure, CNN affiliate WSB reported, citing unnamed sources.

-The Braves' front office confirmed Hanson's death, and Major League Baseball's website reported
+The Braves' front office confirmed Hanson's death Tuesday, and Major League Baseball's website reported

 that some of Hanson's former teammates were near him when he died at Piedmont Hospital late Monday night.

 Citing an unnamed source, the league also reported that Hanson had difficulty breathing Sunday morning and was taken to a hospital.

 A 6-foot-6 right-hander nicknamed "Big Red" for his hair and beard, Hanson broke into the majors in 2009, finishing third in the National League Rookie of the Year voting that year with 11 wins and a 2.89 ERA for the Braves.